 - Under current IRS regulations, it is not permissible to use a canceled check as documentation of a charitable gift of $250 or more.

-There are two types of activities, those that have a mass audience appeal and those that have an individualized attendance.
+There are two types of fundraising activities, those that have a mass audience appeal and those that have an individualized attendance.

 These are events that have ticket sales and some level of social or entertainment value, such as cultural performances, sporting events, picnics, tailgate parties, etc. Even though money may be raised from these activities, the ticket price paid by the purchaser is for the event and not considered a donation; individual donation receipts are not necessary in these cases.
 There should be a statement on event publicity and on the ticket indicating that proceeds from this event benefit the local chapter of BYU Alumni.

 - All publicity for the event is to clearly state the purpose for fundraising.
-If the donor is entitled to receive any goods or services as part of the event, please make note of the entitled benefit policy in Step 3c below.
+If the donor is entitled to receive any goods or services as part of the event, please make note of the Entitled Benefit policy in Step 3c below.

 - Chapter leadership is responsible to:

-- Create a complete list of all individuals and/or companies that participate in the event.
+- (a) Create a complete list of all individuals and/or companies that participate in the event.
 The annual giving office can supply a format that outlines all required information.

-- Provide the participants receipts for cash or check payments to show that the funds were received.
+- (b) Provide the participants receipts for cash or check payments to show that the funds were received.
 Keep a copy of all checks and cash receipts; this information will be used by LDSP to prepare tax receipts.

-- Entitled Benefit Policy.
-When a chapter solicits a payment in excess of $75 for an event for which the donor is entitled to receive something of value in return for that payment, the chapter must provide to the donor a good faith estimate of the fair market value of goods and services (green fees, gifts, food, entertainment, etc.) that Fundraising Events the donor is entitled to receive.
+- (c) Entitled Benefit policy.
+When a chapter solicits a payment in excess of $75 for an event for which the donor is entitled to receive something of value in return for that payment, the chapter must provide to the donor a good faith estimate of the fair market value of goods and services (green fees, gifts, food, entertainment, etc.) that the donor is entitled to receive.
 The chapter should further inform the donor that any charitable deduction is limited to the excess of the amount paid over the value of the goods and services provided by the chapter.
 This information must be provided in a written statement and should be included in the solicitation materials.

-- A spreadsheet listing all donors, their contact information, the method they used to pay, the amount they paid and the entitled benefit they received.
+- A spreadsheet listing all donors, their contact information, the method they used to pay, the amount they paid and the entitled benefit they received

-- Copies of any checks received or copies of receipts given for cash received.
+- Copies of any checks received or copies of receipts given for cash received

-- An accounting of the expenses for the event.
-Copies of receipts paid is preferred
+- An accounting of the expenses for the event (copies of receipts paid is preferred)

-- The funds that were raised after the expenses and are now donations to BYU.
+- The funds that were raised after the expenses and are now donations to BYU

-- Donation -- If this is considered a charitable contribution to BYU, the donor should submit a copy of the receipt(s) for the expenditures in order for LDSP to record the gift and issue a receipt to the donor.
-The receipt copies and the Out-of-Pocket Expenses “Reimbursement and Donation Request Form for Out of Pocket Expenses” found in the Chapter Handbook section of Chapter Pedia.
-These must be sent to Roy Brinkerhoff at 284 HC Provo, UT 84602-2400 or email@example.com.
+- If this is considered a charitable contribution to BYU, the donor should submit a copy of the receipt(s) for the expenditures for Philanthropies to record the gift and issue a receipt to the donor.
+Please use the Chapter Donation Form and send the completed form + receipt(s) to Alumni Relations c/o Roy Brinkerhoff at 284 HC Provo, UT 84602-2400 or email@example.com.

 If you plan on producing any merchandise with BYU or BYU Alumni logos, for giveaways or resale, you need to contact the licensing department.
-They will be able to put you in touch with vendors that already have the logos and license to perform these services.
+They will connect you with vendors that already have the logos and are licensed for these services.
 They can also help with one-time licenses for your event or project.
 Call (801) 422-1920 or firstname.lastname@example.org.